 In shell (2016) we see Katayama, standing alone with a piercing gaze directed at the viewer amidst hand-sewn mannequins, disused prosthetic legs and an array of objet d’art rich in ornamentation of her own time-consuming labour – cutting, pasting, sewing, pattern-making.
 The carefully embroidered anatomical torsos and interchangeable disembodied body parts functioning as symbols of Katayama’s story.
 The pain and discomfort undergone, and her sensitivity to the body and the limbs that have been amputated.
 A cocoon-like world in which the image of a fragmented body and the phenomenon of the phantom limb, is deeply sensed.

-bystander (2016) and on the way home (2017) is a further series of striking photographs conceived by Katayama whilst artist in resident on the island of Naoshima in the Seto Inland Sea south/east of Japan.
+bystander (2016) and on the way home (2017) is a further series of striking photographs conceived by Katayama whilst artist in residence on the island of Naoshima in the Seto Inland Sea south/east of Japan.
 Inspired by Naoshima Onna Bunraku, a traditional puppet theatre practice that is performed exclusively by women from the Naoshima region.
 For these works, Katayama photographed the hands of members of the all-female traditional puppet theatre group, printing them onto material and crafting them into a many-handed doll.
 Against the backdrop of a natural landscape the vastness of the sea, Katayama alludes to the mythological beauty of Venus, or Aphrodite and appears herself to be born of the sea.
 The tentacle-like arms and hands that have become her own limbs, repairing the fragmented image of her body, one rebuilt by borrowing those of various others.

 In her most recent photographic series cannot turn the clock back (2017), Katayama continues to explore the numerous challenges ascertaining to her physicality and identity.
 Here though Katayama’s conversation with the body through her art represents an even bigger turning point in her life, that of motherhood.
 Encapsulating how her lived experience is shaped by her condition against the dominant discourses that less-able bodied women who desire children are thought to be selfish or unrealistic.
 This series of works offer a poignant reflection on the physical challenges and psychological fears Katayama faces as a mother, nurturer and protector of a young life.
 Along with the anxieties surrounding familial and human relationships, love, pain and memory of her own childhood that motherhood bring.